telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 $aws/things/MyRaspberryPi/shadow/update
 ```
 this topic is where you publish the status of the device,
-in this tutorial this information is composed by the values of the sensors as the current color of the LED display.
+in this tutorial this information is composed by the values of the sensors as the current colour of the LED display.

 topic Delta
 ```